Harmony celebrations

 There are some fascinating statistics about Australia's diversity that can be good conversation-starters:

-These facts are taken from ABS 2016 Census Data.
-Check out the Australian Bureau of Statistics website.
+This information has been taken from ABS 2021 Census Data.
+For more information visit the Australian Bureau of Statistics website.